siraaf/yii2-tree-manager/README.md

 - **readonly:** a read only tree node that prevents editing, but can be reordered or moved up/down
 - **visible:** whether a tree node is visible by default.
 - **collapsed:** whether a tree node is collapsed by default.
-- **removable:** whether a tree node is removable - will not be removed if children exist.
-If soft delete is enabled, then the node will be inactivated - else removed from database.

 The following important PHP classes are available with this module: